Kristina Sohal, RCC

 Making music, gardening, hiking, cycling, canoeing, playing chess, reading and travelling are some of his favourite activities.
 Heres grew up in the Netherlands and welcomes any opportunity to serve the Dutch in their own language.

-When she is not studying or counselling, Leah can be found hiking with her husband and her dog, Chloe, or curled up with a novel.
+When she is not studying or counselling, Leah can be found in nature hiking with her husband and her pups, Chloe and Bella, or curled up with a novel.

 Ama Oduro-Kwachie RPC, MA